Marshall Becker

 Back to PAF: Who We Are, What We Do

-Marshall Joseph Becker is Professor Emeritus (Anthropology) at West Chester University.
-This ever busy researcher continues at present to publish on his past 40 years of archaeological research data gathering, a substantive portion of which involves study in the Delaware Valley area.
+Marshall Joseph Becker was Professor Emeritus (Anthropology) at West Chester University.
+This ever busy researcher spent his later years presenting and publishing on his past 40 years of archaeological research data gathering, a substantive portion of which involved study in the Delaware Valley area.

 Dr. Becker’s introduction to archaeology began in high school, when Marshall was planning a career in the military.
 One of his teachers recognized that his bent was in anthropology.
 Postponing his military career, he elected to attend the University of Pennsylvania where he did most of his undergraduate credits in cultural anthropology.
 When he morphed into a graduate student at Penn, he focused his efforts on physical anthropology.
 He also joined the ROTC, serving on the drill team and earning a Distinguished Military Cadet ribbon.